Nexusforge/nexus/notes/URLs.md

 # Solution

-- `launchSettings.json` defines the URL https://localhost:5001 which is used by VSCode and Visual Studio during development.
-No HTTP is required.
+- `launchSettings.json` defines the URL http://localhost:5000 which is used by VSCode and Visual Studio during development.

 - When running in a docker container, the default URL http://+:80 is just fine because normally you would use a reverse proxy in front of Nexus which terminates the TLS connection.